emmaqingjie/final_project_data_science/README.md

 - **`plots/`**: Visualizations and figures generated during the analysis.

 ## Dataset
-The dataset includes information on gym check-ins, user metadata, and workout sessions, serving as the basis for clustering, classification, and behavioral pattern analysis.
+The dataset includes information on gym check-ins, user metadata, and workout sessions.